CSS Arkansas: Action on the Yazoo

 Tyler followed shortly afterward, continuing to engage the ironclad with her single 30-pounder Parrott rifle stern chaser from a range of 200–300 yd.
 As Carondelet and Arkansas closed the range, the former's shells bounced off the Confederate ship's armor while the latter's shells began to penetrate the Union ironclad's thinner frontal armor.
-Commander Henry A. Walke, Carondelets captain, then ordered his ship to reverse course so that the Arkansas could not ram him, even though the maneuver exposed his unarmored stern with its pair of 32-pounder smoothbore sternchasers.
+Commander Henry A. Walke, Carondelets captain, then ordered his ship to reverse course so that the Arkansas could not ram him, even though the maneuver exposed his unarmored stern with its pair of 32-pounder smoothbore stern chasers.
 Arkansas was able to close within 50 yd of the retreating Union ironclad, but could not get any closer.
 Within a half hour after the start of the battle, Carondelet's armor had been pierced by at least eight 64-pounder shells, although one of Tyler's shots had struck her pilothouse, wounding both pilots familiar with the Yazoo river.
 Around this time the sharpshooters aboard Tyler opened fire, shooting at Arkansas's smokestack, gun ports and Brown himself, who had been commanding his ship from the top of the casemate.
 One Minié ball grazed his head as he was about to descend into the casemate, but only temporarily knocked him unconscious.
 Arkansas's fire had cut Carondelet's steering ropes and she ran aground in a bend of the river.
 Brown ordered a broadside fired into the Union ship as Arkansas passed by at point-blank range, intent on reaching the Mississippi.
 By this time Arkansas's smokestack had been riddled with holes by Union fire and the weakened draft for the boilers had gradually reduced their efficiency and the ship's speed during the battle, so much so that she was only capable of about 3 mph with the current.
 Other damage to her steam piping and the connection between the funnel and the boilers raised the temperature in her fire room up to 130 F and 120 F in the casemate as a result.